AbdelrhmanBassiouny/AbdelrhmanBassiouny.github.io/_posts/2020-4-27-FFT-Intuition-and-Python-Implementations.md

 Hmm!
 We find that this term $$e^{-i\pi~n}$$ which is a function of $$n$$ only, is really what makes the difference between $$F_k$$ and $$F_{(\frac{N}{2}+k)}$$, but what does that evaluate to at different values of $$n$$ ?

-If we know complex numbers, then we know eulers formula which states:
+If we know complex numbers, then we know euler's formula which states:

 $$e^{i\theta} = \cos{\theta} + i\sin{\theta}$$